tdkehoe/Firebase-Tutorial/Firebase_Principles.md

 # Firebase Principles

 This chapter provides an overview of Firebase's array and objects methods.
-The Firebase auth methods are in another chapter.
-Other chapters are a tutorial for building a project.
+An overview and directory for the entire project is in the [README.md](https://github.com/tdkehoe/Firebase-Tutorial/blob/master/README.md).

-This document is written for the AngularFire methods, i.e., for Angular users.
-The project chapters of this documentation also use Bootstrap.
-I try to explain everything for beginners but the code will make more sense to users who know Angular and Bootstrap.
+This document is written for the AngularFire bindings, i.e., for Angular users.
+This chapter requires no knowledge of Angular.
+The other chapters are written for beginners but will make more sense to users who know Angular and Bootstrap.

 Firebase also supports: